The Best Apps For Tracking Spending

 Banking apps

 Many banks also have budgeting tools and apps to help you track your spending and save for your financial goals.
-Some have internally developed apps, while others have acquired platforms (KeyBank purchased HelloWallet for instance).
+Some have internally developed apps, while others have acquired platforms.
+For example, Chase offers an app that tracks spending.
 These apps generally integrate with your bank account automatically.
 Check with your bank to see what tools they offer and test drive them to see if they work for you.

 The bottom line

 As you can see, there are a lot of tools out there to help you with your spending plan (this list is not exhaustive either).
-Each one works a bit differently, offers unique features, and different pricing as well.
+Each one works a bit differently and offers unique features and different pricing as well.
 Finding the right tool for you is critical in helping you develop your budget, and most importantly, stick with it!